MSDEVMTL/GlobalAzureBootcamp-2019/Lab3/README.md

 1. Type the following command:

     ```bash
-    docker run --rm -d -p 80:80/tcp gabdemo:latest
+    docker run --rm -d -p 80:80/tcp --name gabdemo gabdemo:latest
     ```

 1. Browse to `http://localhost` using your favorite browser to enjoy navigating your newly dockerized website.

-> IMPORTANT: if you want to stop your container later without searching for its ID manually, you can copy the CONTAINER ID that was outputted into the terminal window; this should be a string looking like this: `d8897f7bd10783d075260d953eec8a06885350bf8acc8322c0e4143432f01237`.
+> IMPORTANT: if you don't supply the --name parameter, the Docker daemon will generate a UUID automatically for you.
+That means that if you want to stop your container later without searching for its ID manually, you can copy the CONTAINER ID that was outputted into the terminal window; this should be a string looking like this: `d8897f7bd10783d075260d953eec8a06885350bf8acc8322c0e4143432f01237`.

 #### Using VS Code Docker Explorer